-In 1975, pub jukeboxes were a source of fascination to a gang of fifteen year old lads discovering the joys of serious drinking in out of the way alehouses.
-No matter what hostelry we frequented, ‘He’s A Rebel’ was sure to be amongst the hundred vinyl treasures (and their B Sides) hidden within.
+In 1975, pub jukeboxes were a source of fascination to my gang of fifteen year old lads busy discovering the joy of serious drinking in out of the way alehouses.
+No matter what hostelry we frequented, ‘He’s A Rebel’ was sure to be amongst the vinyl treasures (and their B Sides) hidden within.
 The quintessential anthem for a bunch of middle class, wannabe bad boys, it was the perfect soundtrack for a night on the piss.

 09. THE VIKINGS ‘Six And Seven Books Of Moses’ (Single A Side 1963)

 Frederick ‘Toots’ Hibbert and The Maytals should have been contenders to rival Marley and The Wailers and probably would have been if they hadn’t suffered more than their fair share of dodgy deals in the wild west of the Kingston recording industry.
 Originally credited to The Vikings by their Jamaican label to avoid royalty payments, the raw and lively ‘Six And Seven Books Of Moses’ was only their second single, Toots strict Baptist upbringing providing the lyrical foundation.

 10. OTIS REDDING ‘Pain In My Heart’ (Single A Side November 1963)